openbci-archive/OpenBCI_LSL/readme.md

 	`pip install -r requirements.txt`

 	Note: If you get the message "pip: command not found", you need to install pip: `sudo easy_install pip`.
 Then retry the command above.

+	To use the GUI features of this application, you must separately install PyQt4 using these instructions: (Install PyQt4)[http://pyqt.sourceforge.net/Docs/PyQt4/installation.html].
+The command line version of this program is still functional if PyQt4 is not installed.

 # Usage